-- To purchase tax exempt food and beverages, (as per Canada Revenue Agency (CRA) regulations), at both the New College Dining Hall and the Chestnut Dining Hall - Students may also use dining dollars to purchase a variety of food and beverages that form part of a meal from selected retail outlets across campus operated by UFS.
-Residence Dining dollars can only be used to purchase tax exempt items freshly prepared by UFS.
+- To purchase tax exempt food and beverages, (as per Canada Revenue Agency (CRA) regulations), at both the New College Dining Hall or the Chestnut Dining Hall - Meal Plan holders may also use Dining Dollars to purchase a variety of food and beverage items from participating retail food service outlets across the U of T St. George campus.